Reader Sue asked:

 Some shoes hurt because they aren’t meant for your particular pair of feet, but some shoes truly do need a bit of wear to fit properly.
-When I bought my patent leather combat boots, they were about as supple as poured concrete.
+Years ago when I bought a pair patent leather combat boots, they were about as supple as poured concrete.
 The salesclerk told me it would take about eight hours of wear to break them in and it was all I could do to keep from laughing in his face.
 I mean, it’s possible that after eight hours of solid, vigorous walking they’d begin conforming to my specific foot shape … but there was no way I’d wear sparkling new patent boots on an eight-hour hike.
 Even eight hours of normal wear – with breaks for sitting and whatnot – will not a comfy, broken-in pair of shoes make.
 Especially not a pair made from something as inflexible as patent leather!

 In my experience, most dress shoes are completely broken in after about ten wearings.
 As in, once they’ve been to the office for ten full working days, they fit like they were made from molds of my feetsies.
 The first five wearings do most of the work, and the last five add refinements to fit.
 I vastly prefer to be patient and let shoes break in gradually than to artificially accelerate the process by wearing new pairs on long walks and grinning through the blisters.

 But that’s just me.
 Some of you may want to chuck a pair if they don’t quit rubbing after four wearings.
 Some of you may do everything in your power to force slightly-uncomfy shoes to become comfier as soon as humanly possible.
 Some of you may think that all shoes should fit and be comfy right out of the box, period.
 All valid philosophies.

 Let’s assume you’ve ended up purchasing an imperfect pair for whatever reason, and need some tips on how to make the breaking-in process less arduous.
 Here’s my roundup of techniques: